-This article is the second installment of a three-part series on listening, culture, technology and health by John Connell and Quentin Notte.
+This article is the second installment of a two-part series on listening, culture, technology and health by John Connell and Quentin Notte.
 Check out Sounding Forward I: The Lost Art of Listening.

 In the first part of this series, we argued that the prevalence of the visual in our culture has deteriorated our ability to listen.
 We discussed the metaphorical distinctions between the senses and what is at stake when listening plays a diminished role in our lives.
 Let’s now take a look at the benefits of revitalizing our listening sense, some of the research findings that support them, and the Soundworks content you can use to explore them in your own way.